 This chapter also engages with the debate on the alleged obsolescence of the state.
-Since the 1970s, scholars have claimed the emergence of a world polity or a “global society” steeped in Western norms (Chandhoke, 2002), with NGOs the chief conveyor belts of these norms (Meyer et al., 1997).
-States are supposed to face tremendous isomorphic pressures to conform to these norms.
+Since the 1970s, scholars have claimed the emergence of a world polity or a “global society” steeped in Western norms (Chandhoke, 2002), with NGOs as their chief conveyor belts (Meyer et al., 1997).
+States are supposed to face tremendous isomorphic pressures to conform to these customs.
 In the 1990s, scholars interpreted the rising prominence of NGOs as heralding an era of “politics beyond states” (Wapner, 1995).
 There was almost giddiness about the emergence of a global civil society operating independently of the interstate system (Lipschutz, 1992).
-But the emergence of NGO laws across countries is a stark reminder of the continued role of the state in shaping the rules of domestic politics, the state’s ability and willingness to assert “border controls” and “within border measures,” and the willingness of the state to defy global norms.
+But the emergence of NGO laws across countries is a stark reminder of the continued role of the state in shaping the rules of domestic politics, its ability to enforce “border controls” and “within border measures,” and its willingness to defy global consensuses.
 These regulatory developments suggest that international efforts to promote civil society in developing countries function within the parameters established by states.
-That is, they require approval (explicit or implicit) of the state in whose territory NGOs operate.
-Global norms about civil society promotion have not constrained governments from cracking down in the NGO sector.
-Thus, the “global” dimension of the global society is operative only if domestic governments want it so.
+That is, they require approval (explicit or implicit) of the nation in whose territory NGOs operate.
+Thus, the “global” dimension of the global society is operative only if domestic governments want it to be.

-This chapter also challenges social scientists to reexamine their theories and conceptions about NGOs.
+This chapter also challenges social scientists to reexamine their theories about NGOs.
 Scholars suggest that NGOs (especially the ones that deliver services, often called nonprofits) emerge as a response to both government and market failures (Weisbrod, 1977; Salmon and Anheier, 1998; Young, 2000).
+Because states are the guarantors of property rights, market failure accompanies state failure.
 Indeed, in fragile and poor failed states, NGOs are the major provider of public services.
-Because states are the guarantors of property rights, market failure accompanies state failure.
-But this does not explain why NGOs should emerge in developed countries with well-developed states and markets.
-Here the notion of market failure takes a new dimension; it is rooted in information asymmetries between buyers and sellers.
-Hansmann (1980) suggested that NGOs emerge because they are deemed trustworthy by consumers, attributing this trust to the non-distributional constraint under which they function.
+But this does not explain why NGOs should emerge in developed countries.
+In these places, the notion of market failure takes on a new dimension; it is rooted in information asymmetries between buyers and sellers.
+Hansmann (1980) suggested that NGOs take hold in these countries because they are deemed trustworthy by consumers as a result of the non-distributional constraint under which they function.
 That is, while NGOs can generate profits (as nonprofit hospitals do), they cannot distribute them to their owners.
 On this count, firms are less trustworthy.
-This sort of argument is echoed in advocacy literature where scholars claim that NGOs are “principled actors” that are not motivated (unlike firms) by instrumental concerns (Keck and Sikkink, 1998).
+This sort of argument is echoed in advocacy literature.
+These scholars claim that NGOs are “principled actors” that are not motivated (unlike firms) by instrumental concerns (Keck and Sikkink, 1998).
 Thus, there are two dimensions of the same NGO narrative.
-In the agentic (principled actor) perspective, NGOs are principled because they do not pursue profits while in the institutional (non-distributional constraint) perspective NGOs are principled because they cannot distribute profits to their owners.
+In the agentic (principled actor) perspective, NGOs are virtuous because they do not pursue profits, while in the institutional (non-distributional constraint) perspective NGOs are trustworthy because their owners do not receive profits.

-These theoretical claims about the virtues of the NGO sector beg an interesting puzzle.
+These theoretical claims about the virtues of the NGO sector raise an interesting question.
 Why are some governments rejecting this narrative, when Western policy elites continue to hail the NGO sector as the “third way” to solve societal problems?
-One quick answer might be along the following lines.
-NGOs are collateral damage in the rise of populist, rightwing ideologies.
-These ideologies challenge elite consensus on free trade, civil society promotion and international/regional institutions.
-The 2009 Eurozone crisis (and the austerity policies that followed it), and more recently the ongoing refugee crisis, are noted as triggers of the populist backlash against probably the most notable regional institution of the recent era, the European Union.
+One quick answer might be that NGOs are collateral damage in the rise of populist, rightwing ideologies.
+These ideas challenge elite consensus on free trade, civil society promotion and international/regional institutions.
+The 2009 Eurozone crisis (and the austerity policies that followed it), and more recently the ongoing refugee crisis, are noted as triggers of the backlash against probably the most notable regional institution of the recent era, the European Union.
 In this “blame populism” view, governments restrict foreign funding to NGOs in response to populist demands.